Facial Masks

 Oatmeal Masks

 Oatmeal is a highly nourishing ingredient, and it is found in many commercial skin care products.
-Oatmeal soothes red, irritated skin and it also exfoliates.
+Oatmeal soothes red, irritated skin and is a natural exfoliant.
 For best results, use finely milled oatmeal.
 This is sold at health food stores and many organic stores.
 Here are a few basic recipes for oatmeal masks:

-- Basic Oatmeal.
-Start with 3 teaspoon oatmeal.
-Add warm water gradually, mixing until a smooth paste forms.
+• Basic Oatmeal: Start with three teaspoons of oatmeal.
+Add warm water gradually and mix until a smooth paste forms.

-- Oatmeal and Honey.
-Start with 3 teaspoon oatmeal.
-Add honey gradually until a smooth paste forms.
+• Oatmeal and Honey: Start with three teaspoons of oatmeal, then add honey gradually until a smooth paste forms.

-- Oatmeal and Yogurt.
-Mix 2 tablespoon oatmeal and 2 tablespoon yogurt together in a bowl until the concoction is creamy.
+• Oatmeal and Yogurt: Mix two tablespoons oatmeal and two tablespoons of yogurt together in a bowl until the concoction is creamy.